cualquiercosa327/smbpractice/README.md

 	* Use Left and Right change world/level.
 	* To change what frame rule to start from, use Left and Right to select digit, and Up and Down to change it.
 	* Press Start as normal to start the game.
+	* Hold B while pressing start to play as Luigi :) Poor fellow never gets to play.
 ### In-game
 	* Press Select to get back to title screen.